-- a.
-The Echocardiography Program shall not mandate students more than (40) hours in one week.
-This includes formal classes on campus and clinical assignments. - b.
-Echocardiography students will be assigned a particular Clinical Education Center (CEC) for each semester/session.
-Requests by students for specific CECs will NOT be entertained, and the program solely determines assignments in a nondiscriminatory and equitable manner. - c.
-It is the responsibility of the student to provide/arrange transportation to/from each of the sites. - d.
-Scheduling accommodations are NOT made for work conflicts, daycare conflicts, etc. Students must make arrangements to be in attendance for clinical assignments during the required times. - e.
-Students are not permitted to refuse a clinical site for attendance.
+- a) The Diagnostic Medical Sonography Program shall not mandate from students more than (40) hours in one week.
+This includes formal classes on campus and clinical assignments. - b) Diagnostic Medical Sonography students will be assigned a particular Clinical Education Center (CEC) for each semester/session.
+Requests by students for specific CECs will NOT be entertained, and assignment is solely determined by the program in a nondiscriminatory and equitable manner. - c) It is the responsibility of the student to provide/arrange transportation to/from each of the sites. - d) Scheduling accommodations are NOT made for work conflicts, daycare conflicts, etc. Students must make arrangements to be in attendance for clinical assignments during the required times. - e) Students are not permitted to refuse a clinical site for attendance.
 The Clinical Placement Coordinator will work with clinical site management to ensure that students are being placed at sites that are conducive to their educational learning.